 We want our patients to be comfortable, welcome, and cared for during procedures, and even during your entire time here with us in our office.
 We have sedation options to help, and will do our best to accommodate any requests you have.
 Please give us a call today.

 Understanding Dental Anesthesia

 While some dental procedures are best performed under sedation to keep you calm, many require anesthesia to ensure your comfort.
 Depending on the exact procedure, there are several types of anesthesia which can be used.
-The Silberg Center for Dental Science offers three types of anesthetic: analgesics, local anesthesia, and general anesthesia.
+Pinnacle Center – Dental Implants & Periodontics offers three types of anesthetic: analgesics, local anesthesia, and general anesthesia.

 If you are experiencing pain from a toothache or following a dental procedure, we may prescribe you an analgesic to manage it.
 You likely already have some analgesics at home, including ibuprofen, acetaminophen, and aspirin, but depending on your level of pain, we can prescribe stronger dosages that will help keep you comfortable as you recover.
 Analgesic drugs fall into two categories: non-narcotic analgesics, which affect the nerve endings, and narcotic analgesics, which affect the central nervous system.
 Both reduce your body’s ability to perceive pain, and generally do so without altering other aspects of your consciousness.